 Answers to Sellers’ Common Questions

-Q: Is this a good time to sell a business?
+Q: Is now a good time to sell a business?

 Absolutely.
-Buyers are active and optimistic about the economy.
+Buyers are aggressive.
+They are optimistic about the economy.
 Senior debt is available at reasonable rates.
-Most private equity groups have idle funds to deploy and mezzanine lenders are aggressively seeking opportunities.
-Corporate buyers are cash rich and actively making strategic acquisitions.
-If the time is right for you personally and your business is good shape, this is an excellent time to be on the market.
-As of this writing, the U.S. economic expansion that started in 2009 is the third longest since 1854.
-The question is, how long will it last?
+Private equity firm have substantial funds to invest and are competing for more and smaller opportunities than ever.
+Corporate buyers are cash rich and growing by strategic acquisitions.
+If the time is right for you personally, and your business is good shape, this is an excellent time to be on the market.
+As of this writing, the U.S. economic expansion that started in 2009 is the second longest since 1854.
+How long will these good times last?
+No one knows.

 Q: Why is confidentiality important?

 Buyers want to buy stable businesses.
 If employees learn that their employer is for sale, they may seek other employment to protect their income.
 Customers may begin to favor other sources for your products or services.
 Key suppliers may seek alternate channels to the market.
 These events can quickly erode financial performance and destabilize a business, which translates to increased risk and less value.
 It is important that your constituents stay committed at this time when your business needs to look its best.